tylerqr/ai.archives/README.md

 The AI Archives system is an extension of the [multi-agent cursorrules system](https://github.com/grapeot/devin.cursorrules/tree/multi-agent).
 It provides a way for AI agents to maintain knowledge across sessions, learn from past experiences, and effectively work across multiple projects.

+## Repository Structure

+The AI Archives system consists of two repositories:

+1. **Main Repository (this repo)**: Contains the core system code, scripts, and utilities.
+2. **Data Repository**: Stores your project-specific archives, knowledge, and custom rules.

+This separation keeps the system code clean and allows you to keep your project knowledge private while still benefiting from system updates.

 ## Key Features

 - **Persistent Knowledge Base**: Preserves insights, error solutions, and project knowledge across sessions